TallestTree/Chime/_PRESS-RELEASE.md

   > "Chime" - the smart greeting solution for your busy small office.

 ## Sub-Heading ##
-  > Many workplaces don't have receptionists -- and they don't need one, as long as they have "Chime".
+  > Use "Chime" to make your best first impression.

 ## Summary ##
   > "Chime" is a tablet app, that allows company visitors to announce their arrival via a text message, directly to an employee's cell phone.
 Privately and securely.

 ## Problem ##
-  > In many busy small offices... it often just isn't practical to hire a dedicated front-desk person.
+  > In many busy small offices... it isn't practical to hire a dedicated front-desk person.
 But without someone to assist them, visitors are left to wander the office, hunting for a specific employee themselves.
 And employees are busy... and not always in the same spot.
 Chime solves these problems... simply and elegantly.

 ## Solution ##
   > With "Chime", visitors to your busy office can announce their arrival precisely to the employee that they are meeting with.
 No matter where the employee is in the office, they of their guest's arrival.